theupdateframework/taps/candidate-succinct-delegation-tap.md

 The names of each bin will be determined by the bin number and the name of the delegating entity.
-It will be structured as DELEGATING_ROLENAME.hbd-COUNT where DELEGATING_ROLENAME is the name of the role that delegated to the hashed bins and COUNT is a value 0 2^BIT_LENGTH-1 that represents the bin number.
+It will be structured as DELEGATING_ROLENAME.hbd-COUNT where DELEGATING_ROLENAME is the name of the role that delegated to the hashed bins and COUNT is a value between 0 and 2^BIT_LENGTH-1 (inclusive) that represents the bin number.

 The `succinct_hash_delegations` will be prioritized over `path_hash_prefixes`.
 If both of these fields appear in a delegation,